British shale gas explorer Cuadrilla to step up work

-LONDON British shale gas driller Cuadrilla (CNA.L) said on Friday it aims to step up exploration and hydraulic fracturing work at its main sites in Lancashire after government estimates last month supported hopes of major reserves.
+LONDON, July 5 British shale gas driller Cuadrilla said on Friday it aims to step up exploration and hydraulic fracturing work at its main sites in Lancashire after government estimates last month supported hopes of major reserves.

 Cuadrilla said it wants to hydraulically fracture and test shale deposits at its site at Grange Hill, Lancashire, some 400 kilometres (248 miles) northwest of London.